Istanbul E-pass includes Grand Bazaar Tour with English speaking Professional Guide. For details, please check "Hours & Meeting".

 Bazaar is open every day except Sundays and national/religious holidays from 08.30 until 18.30.
 There is no entrance fee or reservation.
 Guided tour of Grand Bazaar is free with Istanbul E-pass.

-How to get to the Grand Bazaar
+How to get to the Grand Bazaar?

 From the old city hotels; Take the T1 tram to Beyazit Grand Bazaar station.
 From the station, the Grand Bazaar of Istanbul is within walking distance.